abusse/Sunshine/README.md

 ln -s ../opt/openssl/include/openssl .
 ```

-### Compilation:
+#### Compilation:
 - `git clone https://github.com/loki-47-6F-64/sunshine.git --recurse-submodules`
 - `cd sunshine && mkdir build && cd build`
 - `cmake ..`
 - `make -j ${nproc}`

-If cmake fails complaining to find Boost, try to set the path explicitly: `cmake -DBOOST_ROOT=[boost path] ..`
+If cmake fails complaining to find Boost, try to set the path explicitly: `cmake -DBOOST_ROOT=[boost path] ..`, e.g., `cmake -DBOOST_ROOT=/opt/local/libexec/boost/1.76 ..`

 ### Setup:
+- Sunshine can only access microphones on macOS due to system limitations.
+To stream system audio use [Soundflower](https://github.com/mattingalls/Soundflower) or [BlackHole](https://github.com/ExistentialAudio/BlackHole) and select their sink as audio device in `sunshine.conf`
 - `assets/sunshine.conf` is an example configuration file.
 Modify it as you see fit, then use it by running:
 	`sunshine path/to/sunshine.conf`
 - `assets/apps.json` is an [example](README.md#application-list) of a list of applications that are started just before running a stream
-- Sunshine can only access microphones on macOS due to system limitations.
-To stream system audio use [Soundflower](https://github.com/mattingalls/Soundflower) or [BlackHole](https://github.com/ExistentialAudio/BlackHole) and select their sink as audio device in `sunshine.conf`

 ### Usage & Limitations:
 - Command Keys are not forwarded by Moonlight.
 Right Option-Key is mapped to CMD-Key.